index

 where the sum runs over the nine conjugacy classes CiC_i with half-angle parameters αi\alpha_i.
 This is an exact finite sum over nine terms.

-3. The Spectrum
+The Spectrum

-Below the Coxeter number (l<30l < 30): The tower is sparse.
+Evaluating nln_l for l=0l = 0 through l=120l = 120 partitions the spectrum into three regimes.
+Below the Coxeter number (l<30l < 30), the tower is sparse.
 Of the 30 spin values l=0,,29l = 0, \ldots, 29, exactly 15 survive with nl=1n_l = 1, and 15 are forbidden with nl=0n_l = 0.
 The surviving spin values are

-l{0,6,10,12,15,16,18,20,21,22,24,25,26,27,28}.l \in \{0, 6, 10, 12, 15, 16, 18, 20, 21, 22, 24, 25, 26, 27, 28\}.
+l{0,6,10,12,15,16,18,20,21,22,24,25,26,27,28},l \in \{0, 6, 10, 12, 15, 16, 18, 20, 21, 22, 24, 25, 26, 27, 28\},

-The forbidden spin values are
+and the forbidden spin values are

 l{1,2,3,4,5,7,8,9,11,13,14,17,19,23,29}.l \in \{1, 2, 3, 4, 5, 7, 8, 9, 11, 13, 14, 17, 19, 23, 29\}.

-Asymptotics (l30l \gg 30): The invariant count satisfies nl(2l+1)/120n_l \to (2l+1)/120 on average, and the full multiplicity ml=(2l+1)nl(2l+1)2/120m_l = (2l+1) \cdot n_l \to (2l+1)^2/120, recovering the expected 1/2I1/|\mathrm{2I}| factor relative to S3S^3.
+In the asymptotic regime (l30l \gg 30), the invariant count satisfies nl(2l+1)/120n_l \to (2l+1)/120 on average, and the full multiplicity ml=(2l+1)nl(2l+1)2/120m_l = (2l+1) \cdot n_l \to (2l+1)^2/120, recovering the expected 1/2I1/|\mathrm{2I}| factor relative to S3S^3.

 The first massive mode occurs at l=6l = 6, with eigenvalue λ6=467=168\lambda_6 = 4 \cdot 6 \cdot 7 = 168.
 The five consecutive forbidden levels l=1,,5l = 1, \ldots, 5 create the largest gap in the tower.
 The eigenvalue gap between the zero mode (λ=0\lambda = 0) and the first excitation (λ=168\lambda = 168) is a factor of 56 above the generic S3S^3 first excitation at k=1k = 1 (λ=3\lambda = 3).
 This protection factor—56×—is the largest among all finite subgroup quotients of S3S^3.